-adidas and New Balance differ from their industry peers in an important way – both sell a high number of sub-$100 running shoes. adidas doesn’t allocate a significant marketing spend on this segment, so these products have lower visibility when compared to products lines such as the UltraBoost.
+Under normal circumstances, adidas sells a high number of sub-$100 running shoes.
+The brand doesn’t allocate significant marketing spend on this segment, so these shoes have lower visibility when compared to higher-priced products.

-While adidas sells a lot of these shoes through their main website, lower-priced footwear also find their way into family footwear stores and online footwear merchants like Zappos, DSW, and Famous Footwear.
+While most of the budget adidas products are available on their website, lower-priced footwear also finds its way into family footwear stores and online merchants like Zappos, DSW, and Famous Footwear.

-The shoes are sorted in the order of ascending retail price.
-Mind you, these are full retail prices.
-If you visit the adidas website, chances are that you’ll find a good deal on a few of these models – at least in select colors if not all of them.
+If you visit the adidas website, chances are that you’ll find a good deal on many of these models – at least in select colors if not all of them.

 Category 1: Road-running shoes